slo1958/sl-ar-esp32-c6-zigbee/README.md

-All experimentations are using small original ESP32-C6Zero from WaveShare.
+All experimentations are made using small (original) ESP32-C6-Zero or ESP32-C6-Zero-M from WaveShare.

-Notes common to all projects (when applicable)
+You will find hereunder notes common to all projects (when applicable)

-The LED GPIO is usually referred to as `RGB\\\_BUILTIN` in the scripts.
-For sketches that are expected to work with a monochrome led, we use the predefined LED\_PIN.
+The LED GPIO is usually referred to as RGB_BUILTIN in the scripts.
+For sketches that are expected to work with a monochrome led, we use the predefined LED_PIN.
 Just in case, the LED\_PIN is digital io 8.